 The jazz talent of tomorrow is right on your doorstep and could be visiting your school soon!

-From October 2021 to May 2022, our ensembles will visit schools on Thursday mornings delivering sets lasting up to an hour.
+From January – June 2023, our ensembles will visit schools on Thursday mornings delivering sets lasting up to an hour.
 Presented by Trinity Laban Jazz tutors and students, hear a range of jazz from the 1940s to the present day and help your pupils develop an appreciation of the music’s context and distinctive elements.
 The concert is supported by a free resource pack, with other opportunities for your pupils to engage more deeply with the experience.

 Jazz on Tour performances are primarily targeted to KS3 year groups, but will also be appropriate for KS4 pupils and older KS2 school years.